Intermesh/groupoffice-docs/system-settings/general.rst

 URL
 ---
-The full URL to Group-Office.
-Group-Office must only be reachable via this URL.
+The full URL to GroupOffice.
+GroupOffice must only be reachable via this URL.
-Try to avoid to use multiple URL's for Group-Office.
+Try to avoid to use multiple URL's for GroupOffice.

 .. figure:: /_static/system-settings/general.png
    :alt: System Settings - General